Nateshbv/Nateshbv/README.md

 - 👋 Hi, I’m @Natesh B V
-- 👀 I’m interested in Fog computing, Cloud Computing, IoT, Machine Learning
+- 👀 My Research interest are Service Orchestration and Monitoring in the Computing Contniuum consisting of Edge, Fog and Cloud,EdgeAI,IoT, Machine Learning
+- 🌱 Worked as Researcher in Barcelona Supercomputing Center, barcelona, Spain
-- 🌱 Visiting/Postdoctoral Researcher at Computer Network Lab (LRC), Institute of Computing,
+- 🌱 Worked as Postdoc/Visiting Researcher in Computer Network Lab, Institute of Computing, UNICAMP, Brazil
-- UNICAMP, Brazil
+- 🌱Currently Workng as an Assistant Professor in the Department of Computer Science, IIIT Raichur, Karnataka, India.

 <!---
 Nateshbv/Nateshbv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.